 The current influenza surveillance data should be interpreted with caution as the ongoing COVID-19 pandemic have influenced to varying extents health seeking behaviours, staffing/routines in sentinel sites, as well as testing priorities and capacities in Member States.
 The various hygiene and physical distancing measures implemented by Member States to reduce SARS-CoV-2 virus transmission have likely played a role in reducing influenza virus transmission.
 Globally, despite continued or even increased testing for influenza in some countries, influenza activity remained at lower levels than expected for this time of the year.
-In the temperate zone of the northern hemisphere, influenza activity remained below baseline, though sporadic detections of influenza A and B viruses were reported in some countries.
-In the temperate zones of the southern hemisphere, influenza activity was reported at inter-seasonal level.
-In the Caribbean and Central American countries, no influenza detections were reported.
-Severe acute respiratory infection (SARI) activity increased in some reporting countries.
-In tropical South America, there were no influenza detections across reporting countries.
-In tropical Africa, influenza activity continued to be reported in Western Africa.
-In Southern Asia, sporadic influenza detections were reported across reporting countries.
-In South East Asia, influenza detections were reported in Lao People's Democratic Republic (PDR).
-Worldwide, influenza B detections accounted for the majority of the very low numbers of detections reported.
+In the temperate zone of the northern hemisphere, influenza activity remained at interseasonal levels.
+In the temperate zone of the southern hemisphere, influenza activity remained at interseasonal levels.
+In the temperate zone of the southern hemisphere, influenza detections were reported.
+In tropical South America, no influenza detections were reported.
+In tropical Africa, a few influenza detections were reported in some countries in Western and Eastern Africa.
+In Southern Asia, a few influenza detections were reported from the Philippines and Thailand.
+Worldwide, influenza B detections accounted for the majority of the low numbers of detections reported.